arclicious/tar-tool/README.md

 # Installation guide

-1. Make sure that you have the latest version of the Tar utility installed by typing:
+1. Make sure that you have the latest version of the Tar package installed by typing:

            sudo apt-get update